mruehrmair/retro/OxygenSweep/README.md

 ## bash Script

 The root folder contains three bash scripts to convert and run c64 basic v2 programs.
-To use these script install [Vice](https://vice-emu.sourceforge.io/)
+To use these scripts install [Vice](https://vice-emu.sourceforge.io/)

 *convertAll.sh*: to convert all the src files between ASCII, PETSCII and tokenized BASIC and place the output in bin.